-The extent and scope of integration between each CSS and relevant local services will be measured drawing on Browne et al.'s (2004) 'Integration of Human Services Measure' (see also Ye et al. 2012).
+The extent and scope of integration between each CSS and relevant local services will be measured drawing on Browne et al.'s (2004) 'Integration of Human Services Measure' (see also Ye et al. 2012 and Joly et al. 2011 taxonomy of interagency working).
 Information will be collected about all relevant local services and whether they are integrated with the CSS.
 Distinctions will be made between types of services, i.e. health, housing, social care and welfare agencies, and between NHS, local authority or voluntary sector agencies.
 Distinctions will also be made between organisations involved at different stages of care such as hospital services (vertical integration), and those that are providing complementary services (horizontal integration).